BrandonTaft/ts-autocomplete/README.md

 ### `handleSubmit: Function` (Optional)
 - Function that runs when the `submit` prop is updated to `true`
-- The 1st argument is the original string or object of the value selected
+- The omly argument is the original string or object of the value selected
-- The 2nd argument is the item's original index from the original `list` prop
 - If there is not a matching item and `handleNewValue` is not passed in, only the text input value is passed in as an argument
 - If `handleNewValue` is passed in, it will always run if the input value is not in the `list`